Dany-Agurcia99/Issue-Tracker/README.md

 My goal was to go beyond just the frontend and practice the **entire lifecycle of a modern web application**, from schema design and backend logic to performance monitoring and deployment.

 It’s also a foundation for future experimentation - adding role-based permissions, comments, file uploads, or integrations with third-party services - while keeping the core clean and easy to extend.

+---

+## 🧠 What I Learned

+Working on the **Issue Tracker** taught me several key lessons about building modern web applications:

+- **Full-stack Next.js**: How to leverage the App Router for server-side logic, API routes, and frontend rendering in a single framework.
+- **TypeScript in real projects**: Writing type-safe code across both frontend and backend, reducing runtime errors and improving maintainability.
+- **Database modeling with Prisma**: Designing schemas for users and issues, handling relations, and performing CRUD operations efficiently.
+- **Authentication & Middleware**: Implementing secure access control and route protection.
+- **Error monitoring with Sentry**: Setting up observability and tracking runtime issues to make the app more production-ready.
+- **Clean project structure**: Organizing folders and code to support scalability and easy maintenance.

+This project strengthened my skills in **full-stack development**, **project architecture**, and **production-ready app workflows**, providing a solid foundation for future projects.